PipsRocha/DIS-Registration/README.md

 A payment integration project that connects a registration form with EasyPay API.

 ## Overview
 This project allows users to register and make payments via the EasyPay API.
 It includes a secure backend integration and a user-friendly interface.
+Each registration is saved in a notion database.
+Payment completion is not possible in this repository.

 [Main Page](public/index.html)

 [After Checkout](public/aftercheckout.html)

 ## Features